Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 The LATEST version of Cuda Toolkit 8.0 is available from the NVIDIA website.
 Download the Cuda Toolkit 8.0 network installer and the CUDNN 5.1 package from the NVIDIA site, after registering and filling out the forms. https://developer.nvidia.com/cuda-downloads

-Install the Cuda Toolkit 8.0 or 7.5 package manually in the terminal as instructed at the website.
+Install the Cuda Toolkit 8.0 package manually in the terminal as instructed at the website.
 For example...

 ```